victoriafathi/ATPbinding_Datamining/Documentation.md

 `analysis/analysis_script.py` computes the training, performances evaluation and classification of the unknown genes.
 This classifier is based on the Random Forest method implemented by scikit learn library.

-*This script doesn't required any arguments.*

 Various parameters have been tested to improve classifier performances:

 - Gini and Enthropy criterion
 - Training set composition :
-  - 50% ABC, 50% non-ABC
+  - balanced : 50% ABC, 50% non-ABC
   - proportion observed in nature
+- depth of estimators (trees)
+- number of estimators (trees)

+Arguments :

+  - `-h, --help  show this help message and exit`

+  - `-m {full,balanced}, --mode {full,balanced} Train on full set or balanced set (default : full set)`

-- depth of trees
+  - `-d, --max_depth max depth of the each tree (default : None)`

-- number of trees
+  - `-n, --n_estimators number of estimators (default:100)`

-The results are directly printed in console and also written in
+  - `-c {gini,entropy} --criterion {gini,entropy}`<br>
+function to measure the quality of a split.
+Supported criteria are “gini” for the Gini         impurity and “entropy” for the information gain (default: entropy)`

+  - `-b, --base base of the filenames in which the results are stored, without any extensions`

+  - `-t, --save_trees include if the trees should be plotted`

+  - `-s , --seed   32-bit integer to seed the run (default: 1148823)`

+You can reproduce the results between executions with `-s`.

+You can save results and plot of the trees with `-t` and `-b` arugments.
+Both are stored in `analysis/results/`.

+# Contact

+If you encounter and difficulty contact us

 </div>